discord-net/Discord.Net/docs/guides/commands/namedarguments.md

 By default, arguments for commands are parsed positionally, meaning that the order matters.
-But sometimes you may want to define a command with many optional parameters, and it'd be easier for developers to only specify what they want to set, instead of needing them to specify everything by hand.
+But sometimes you may want to define a command with many optional parameters, and it'd be easier for end-users to only specify what they want to set, instead of needing them to specify everything by hand.